21 genera

 Flowers: July-September

-Distribution: Known only from Lewis County in Washington; Lewis County, Washington south to Willamette Valley, Oregon.
+Distribution: Occurring west of the Cascades crest in Washington, where known only from Lewis County in Washington; Lewis County, Washington to Willamette Valley, Oregon.

 Habitat: Bluffs, open ground, and moist lowland meadows where undisturbed.